Code of Conduct

 All reports and inquiries will be handled in confidence.
 If you are being harassed, notice that someone else is being harassed, if someone makes you or anyone else feel unsafe or unwelcome, or if you have any other concerns, please contact a member of the conference staff as soon as possible.
 Conference staff can be identified by their staff badges.
 You can make a report either personally or anonymously.
 We cannot follow up with you directly on an anonymous report, but we will fully investigate it and take whatever action possible to prevent a recurrence.

-When taking a personal report, conference staff will ensure you are safe and cannot be overheard.
-They may involve other conference staff to ensure your report is managed properly.
+When taking a personal report, conference volunteers will ensure you are safe and cannot be overheard.
+They may involve other conference volunteers to ensure your report is managed properly.
 Once safe, we will ask you to tell us about what happened.
 This can be upsetting, but we will handle it as respectfully as possible, and you can bring someone to support you.
 You will not be asked to confront anyone and we won't tell anyone who you are.

 Our team will be happy to help you contact venue security, local law enforcement, and local support services; provide escorts; or otherwise assist you to feel safe for the duration of the event.
-We value your attendance.
+We value your participation.

 This anti-harassment policy is based on the example policies from the Digital Library Federation and the Geek Feminism wiki, created by the Ada Initiative and other volunteers.